Media Kit:

 Medium Bio (150 words)

-Many more playful stories are on the way!
+More stories are on the way!

 Long Bio (300 words)

-See You Soon! is PJ’s debut children’s book, inspired by the phrase his son used during family walks to the park: “Ok, bye — see you soon!”
+See You Soon! is PJ’s debut children’s book, inspired by a phrase his son used during family walks to the park: “Ok, bye — see you soon!”
 That simple line sparked a story about daily rhythms and the reassuring idea that goodbyes aren’t forever.
-The book captures a moment PJ wanted to remember forever — and share with others.*
+The book captures a moment PJ wanted to remember forever and share with others.

 • Author and Illustrator: PJ Zin